scgbern/scgpico/content/wiki/howtos/howtomakesureyourpaperappearscorrectlyinthescgpublications/index.md

 ---
 Title: How to make sure your paper appears correctly in the SCG Publications
 ---
+#How to make sure your paper appears correctly in the SCG Publications

 -  Once the paper has been published add citation details to the paper.
 For example: